-Recommended courses: BIOL 154/L - General Biology: Subcellular through Organismic Biology/Lab - 4 BIOL 155/L - General Biology: Organismic through Supra Organismic Biology/Lab - 4 CHEM 151/L - General Chemistry I CHEM 152/L - General Chemistry I Lab or any science with a lab listed in the NMGECC
+BIOL 113/L - Biology for General Education/Lab -4 CHEM 113/L - Chemistry for Today/Lab -4 or any science with a lab listed in the NMGECC

+IV.
+Social Science - 6 hours

+Recommended Courses:

-Recommended Courses: PSCI 102 - American National Government - 3 PSY 101 - Introductory Psychology - 3 SOC 101 - Introductory Sociology - 3 or any Social Science listed in the NMGECC
+PSCI 102 - American National Government - 3

+SOC 101 - Introductory Sociology - 3

+or any two Social Sciences from different disciplines listed in the NMGECC

+- V. Fine Arts and Humanities 6 or 7 hours

+- a.
+Fine Arts 3 hours

+Recommended courses: